Note

 Configured: /path/to/laion-fmri-data

-Inspect the license texts¶
+Inspect the license text¶

-Two licenses apply:
+Two licenses apply, handled differently:

 The dataset license (CC0 1.0) covers the brain and participant data.
+It is accepted locally on first

 from laion_fmri._constants import (